Logistics

 You can apply SAP BW/4HANA content in three ways:

-• Without modifications: This option covers the basic reporting requirements.
+• Without modifications: This option covers the basic reporting requirements—you activate the content and can use it as is.

-• With modifications: You change delivered business intelligence (BI) content by modifying the installed objects.
+• With modifications: This option entails changing delivered BI content by modifying the installed objects.

-To make reports fit our business needs better, customized reporting can be continuously adapted by adding and removing variables, inserting filters, and so on.
+• Users can make reports fit their business needs better by via customizations such as adding and removing variables and inserting filters.
 As such, valuable data may be filtered and extracted from large sets of transactional data.

-Data visualization through various frontend reporting tools (e.g., SAP Analysis for Microsoft Office, SAP Lumira, and SAP Analytics Cloud) can help companies create insightful dashboards presenting significant KPI metrics tailored to different users.
+• Data visualization through various frontend reporting tools (e.g., SAP Analysis for Microsoft Office, SAP Lumira, SAP Analytics Cloud) can help companies create insightful dashboards that showcase metrics tailored to different users.

-SAP BW/4HANA content contains a range of objects that simplify the implementation of a SAP BW/4HANA system and speed up the construction of an effective reporting system.
+• SAP BW/4HANA content contains a range of objects that simplify the implementation of an SAP BW/4HANA system and facilitate the development of an effective reporting system.

-Because you use SAP BW/4HANA, you can combine data from various systems (i.e., SAP or non-SAP) into a single report.
-For example, this makes data extraction from multiple systems to a spreadsheet for further analysis redundant because data from SAP and non-SAP systems may be imported in SAP BW/4HANA.
+• When you use SAP BW/4HANA, you can combine data from various systems (i.e., SAP or non-SAP) into a single report.
+This removes the need to manually combine data from multiple systems into a spreadsheet because data from both SAP and non-SAP systems may be imported in SAP BW/4HANA.

-Editor’s note: This post has been adapted from a section of the book Implementing SAP Global Trade Services by Yannick Jacques, Nick Moris, Chris Halloran, and Pablo Lecoury.
+Editor’s note: This post has been adapted from a section of the book Implementing SAP Global Trade Services by Nick Moris, Pablo LeCour, and Li Yu.

 Recommendation